thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 You should now see your name in the list of users.
 Now, you can share files and secrets with that user.

 ## Step 5.
-Send a file to the other user
+Bundle a file for the other user
-We will now send a file to another other user.

-To keep this step simple, copy any file you wish into the same directory.
+To keep this first step simple, copy any file you wish into the same directory.
 We will refer to the file using a name of “testfile.txt”.
 You may change the name of your file so that the commands are exactly as provided below, or you may leave your file named whatever it is and just substitute the correct name in the commands you will be entering.